jpschroeder/go-build-a-blog/Readme.md

 ### nginx

-You can also use nginx to proxy connections to the go application.
+You can host the application using go directly, or you can listen on a local port and use nginx to proxy connections to the app.

 Make sure that nginx is installed with: `apt-get install nginx`